 Pictures of African Americans During World War II

-During the 50th anniversary of World War II, as we honor those Americans who undauntedly and courageously contributed to the defense of our nation, often overlooked in our remembrances are the valiant efforts of African Americans.
+World War II began over 80 years ago and as we continue to honor those Americans who undoubtedly and courageously contributed to the defense of our nation, we often overlook in our remembrances the valiant efforts of African Americans.
 Throughout the war years they repeatedly had to battle adversaries on two fronts: the enemy overseas and racism at home.
-Black Americans recognized the paradox of fighting a world war for the "four freedoms" while being subjected to prejudicial practices in the United States.
+African-Americans recognized the paradox of fighting a world war for the "four freedoms'' while being subjected to prejudicial practices in the United States.
 Thus, as the war unfolded, they vehemently insisted on the privileges of full citizenship.
-African Americans were ready to work and fight for their country, but at the same time they demanded an end to the discrimination against them.
+African-Americans were ready to work and fight for their country, but at the same time they demanded an end to the discrimination against them.

 To that end, over 2.5 million African-American men registered for the draft, and black women volunteered in large numbers.
 While serving in the Army, Army Air Forces, Navy, Marine Corps, and Coast Guard, they experienced continuing discrimination and segregation.
 Despite these impediments, many African-American men and women met the challenge and persevered.
 They served with distinction, made valuable contributions to the war effort, and earned well-deserved praise and commendations for their struggles and sacrifices.

 On the homefront, African-Americans also did their part to support the war.
 They worked in war industries and in government wartime agencies, sold war bonds, voluntarily conserved goods needed for the war, performed civil defense duties, encouraged troops by touring camps as entertainers, risked their lives on the front lines to report the war, and performed many other vital services.